devforth/docker-database-glacierizer/README.md

 Currently only supports one database per docker container for either PostgreSQL or MySQL databases.

 Was only tested on MySQL 5.6 and PostgreSQL 10.11, but should work just fine with other versions as well.

+If you enabled server for manual dumping it's better to close the port from outside and use `ssh -L` option for port forwarding due to lack of security measures for said server.